An experimental issue

 In the absence of explicit symbolism, the reactant concentrations that appear in the rate equations, e.g. [S] or [X], represent the concentrations of the free species assuming no appreciable sequestration of the considered molecules by the enzyme, i.e. [S] ≈ [S]t and [X] ≈ [X]t, where t means total.
 If velocity measurements are performed at comparable concentrations of enzyme (E) and modifier (X) and these concentrations fall in the range of the dissociation constant of the EX complex (KX), a non-negligible portion of modifier is bound to the enzyme thus invalidating the condition [X] ≈ [X]t.

 Therefore, tight-binding of modifiers to enzymes is merely an experimental issue that in some cases can be circumvented by appropriate experiment design.
-When this is not possible, a dedicated equation (1) overcomes this problem and allows calculating the relevant kinetic parameters without bias.
+When this is not possible, a dedicated equation (1) overcomes this problem and allows calculating accurate kinetic parameters.

 The discussion in The final polish explained that fitting the complete rate equation of the general modifier mechanism to data without any constraint can be a very difficult task.
 This problem is even more important when fitting (1) to data.
 Thus, before attempting this analysis, the underlying mechanism should be identified, e.g. using the specific velocity plot, from which the values of α and β can be calculated and constrained in the successive step.
 Since the Michaelis constant is known from experiments in the absence of modifier, σ can be calculated as [S]/Km and constrained as well.
 If the titrated enzyme active site concentration [E]t is known, also this value can be constrained thus allowing trustful fitting of (1) to data.
 However, if the active site concentration of the enzyme cannot be measured, [E]t can be considered as an unknown concentration to be determined by nonlinear regression fitting.